-No marketable security had been in a continuous unrealized loss position for more than twelve months as of December 31, 2008 or March 31, 2009.
-(1)
+1) No marketable security had been in a continuous unrealized loss position for more than twelve months as of December 31, 2009 or March 31, 2010.

-We did not realize any significant gains or losses on sales of marketable securities during the three months ended March 31, 2008 and 2009.
+We did not realize any significant gains or losses on sales of marketable securities during the three months ended March 31, 2009 and 2010.
+The contractual maturities of our marketable securities as of March 31, 2010 were all due within one year.

-During the three months ended March 31, 2008 and 2009, we recorded immaterial amounts of unrealized gains and losses on our investments in marketable securities and, as of December 31, 2008 and March 31, 2009, we carried net unrealized gains on our marketable securities of \$0.2 million and \$0.1 million, respectively.
+During the three months ended March 31, 2009 and 2010, we recorded immaterial amounts of unrealized gains and losses on our investments in marketable securities.
 Unrealized gains and losses are the result of the change in fair value of our investments in marketable securities, specifically corporate bonds, at the beginning and end of the period and are excluded from earnings and reported as a component of stockholders' equity in the consolidated balance sheets and in comprehensive income on the consolidated statements of income and comprehensive income.